 We theorize that such conditions are how cooperative behaviors become embedded in our genes and significantly influence human behavior today.
 These conditions were enjoyed by our ancestors as a prerogative of small group life: it was largely punitive to be a selfish member of the fire circle when everyone could easily monitor your behavior, and upon whom you directly relied on for survival.

 The good news is that research over the past few decades has come to the conclusion that we humans remain extremely collaborative and prosocial.
-Prosociality in behavioral science means the ability and motivation to behave in a way that benefits others.
-Prosociality, cooperation, group identity, communication, and learning from and with each other, are foundational skills and traits for our species, Homo sapiens.
 By benefiting the group, our group is able to thrive and benefit its members.
-It's a win-win situation supported by Darwinian evolutionary theory.
+It's a win-win dynamic supported by Darwinian evolutionary theory.

 Yet, because of our deep evolutionary past, we also remain “keyed” to social context to determine whether we act prosocially or selfishly from moment to moment.
 We are always code-switching, depending on the rules in force around us.